Voice and Action Groups

 Honouring local perspectives

-Voice and Action Groups are community-led groups where disabled people, whānau and supporters come together to:
+Voice and Action Groups are community-led groups where disabled people, whānau, and supporters come together to:

-Their kaupapa is grounded in the Enabling Good Lives principles and reflects our commitment to responsive, values-led leadership.
+Their kaupapa is grounded in the Enabling Good Lives (EGL) principles and reflects our commitment to responsive, values-led leadership.

 We already have some well-established Voice and Action Groups giving back in our communities across the country.